 Persistent death of developed characters is the main difference between Fire Emblem and the otherwise very similar Advance Wars series.
 In Advance Wars, only the COs are developed (sort of) as characters, so battle decisions have nothing to do with character development or fate.
 The tactical units you use are platoons, that can be reduced to partial numbers/strength, wiped out, and replaced by spending your money to produce another, identical unit.
 In Fire Emblem, each unit is an individual, unique character.
 Advance Wars is also a fun game, and if you like Fire Emblem, you’ll probably like Advance Wars, too, and vice versa (it's also worth nothing that each game has a GBA sequel offering more of the same things that made the first games good).
 Each gets at a different interesting aspect of battle management.
 Advance Wars highlights the tactical interchangeability of unit types and the cold calculations of acceptable losses.
 Fire Emblem, on the other hand, highlights the personal aspect – every unit downed is a story ended – so from a story sense it’s the much more compelling game, and the integration of story and gameplay adds an interesting aspect to the model otherwise largely shared with Advance Wars and other turn-based strategy games.

 The aspect of Fire Emblem that has suffered the most over the years is multiplayer.
 The multiplayer Link Arena mode, which pits up to five of your characters against those of your friends, is still feasible, but you’d need to round up GBA link cables and friends interested in the game, which is probably harder now than when the game came out in 2003.
 Still, multiplayer was a bonus – the main draw of Fire Emblem was the interestingly interwoven gameplay and story aspects in single-player mode.
-They make Fire Emblem still worth playing in 2013 for long-time fans and newcomers alike.
+They make Fire Emblem still worth playing today for long-time fans and newcomers alike.

 Game Score out of 10?
 8.5